docusign/docusign-esign-node-client/README.md

 ```

 ### Recomended operating system
-The prefered operating system to run unit-tests is Microsoft Windows 10.
+The operating system to run unit-tests is Microsoft Windows 10.

 ### Installing Node.js
 To run tests for this project, please, [install Node.js](https://nodejs.org/en/) version 14.15.5 or higher.